 Once you have OpenVINO™ Runtime installed, follow these steps to be able to work on NCS2:

 You may need to reboot your machine for this to take effect.

 You’ve completed all required configuration steps to perform inference on Intel® Neural Compute Stick 2.
-Proceed to the Get Started Guide section to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications.
+Proceed to the Get Started Guide section to learn the basic OpenVINO™ workflow and run code samples and demo applications.

 Add the current Linux user to the

 Log out and log in for it to take effect.